 Alan has lived in the village for 26 years, having moved down from Kingston-upon-Thames.
 He is recently retired from being the Operations Director of a textile treatment company, Euroflam, based in Horndean.
 He started working life in the Hotel Business, a part of which time was spent in operations for the Savoy Hotel Group.
 Alan served on the Village Fair for 11 years, 3 as Chairman, 3 years as Chairman of the RCA and was one of the early members of the RCHC from its conception.
 He also oversaw the building and lighting of 16 Village Bonfires for the RCA.

-Paul has worked in the Heritage and Tourism industry for over 20 years and Paul is now the Head of Operations at the Mary Rose and Managing Director of Mary Rose Trading.
+Paul has worked in the Heritage and Tourism industry for over 20 years and Paul is now Director of Painshill Park – a restoration landscape.
+He was formerly the Head of Operations at the Mary Rose and Managing Director of Mary Rose Trading.
 Paul chairs the regional Museum Development Panel and Guest Lectures in Contemporary Tourism at Southampton Solent University.
 Paul has lived in Rowlands Castle for 5 years with his wife Ellie and young son Barney.

 Anna Mlynik-Shawcross (Vice Chairperson)